Glossary & Regulations

 Carbon black

-Black colourant for plastics, usually found in darker colours because it is cheap and has a very deep colour.
-Carbon black absorbs near infrared (light) used for material detection in recycling and can therefore not be recycled.
+Carbon black is a black colorant for plastics, usually found in darker colours because it is cheap and has a very deep colour.
+The carbon black colorant absorbs near infra-red (light) used for material detection in recycling process.
+Due to the absorption of the light, packaging with carbon black cannot be detected and will not be recycled.

 Carbon black free